JavIregui/WebRTCgameServer/README.md

 <script defer src="../resources/js/connection.js"></script>
 ```

-It will also need a **Socket.io connection**.
+It also requires a **Socket.io connection**.

 ```html
 <script defer src="/socket.io/socket.io.js"></script>
 ```

-This will **connect the new user to the rest of the room users** and it will stop needing the server itself.
+This will **connect the new user to the rest of the room's users**, eliminating the need for the server itself.

 ### 3. Send messages through the room

 Once in the room, the player will need to **communicate with the rest of the players** in the room.

-There is an example of this in ``messages.js``
+An example of this can be found in ``messages.js``.

 ```js
 if(!window.isHead){